By Copper Williams

 Just like with snowflakes, no two pieces of produce are ever alike.
 And because our growers care about what they bring to our tables, they’re careful about what gets sent our way.
 That’s why many growers put their commodities through stringent checks to ensure that nothing too battered or bruised is bundled up and shipped to the market.

 In this field, Rich of Primavera Marketing is a pro.
 He helps head Primma Fruitta, a packaging business and sister company to Primavera Marketing that process many of the cherries, walnuts, and apples in the San Joaquin Valley.
-He explains that, “Workers in packaging lines look for cherries that are over matured, soft, or light in color, which get culled out.”
+Other duties of a packaging business include printing accurate information and labeling on the products before they hit the shelves using the latest in printing technology as seen in this article – IIMAK Announces Partnership with Leibinger.
+Anyway, this is beside the point… Rich explains that, “Workers in packaging lines look for cherries that are over matured, soft, or light in color, which get culled out.”
 These anomalies are sent off to become juice or those tasty gems in fruit cups.
 The same goes for the apples.
 If any become bruised or have any scarring they are sent on to juicing or peeling, instead of getting stacked on the produce stands.
 Almost all of the fruit that can be harvested is reused in some way, to lower waste levels and increase profit.
 A win-win for the company, the consumer, and Mother Nature!

 When this produce finally hits the market and winds up in your basket, it’s the cream of the crop!
 And the produce stands and even the chain superstores in San Joaquin know the key to a local’s heart.
 They keep their community’s economy bustling by stocking up on any region-grown commodity they can find, so long as it meets their own specifications and follows government regulations.